 The launch of ReCell, the U.S. Department of Energy’s (DOE) Vehicle Technologies Office’s (VTO) first advanced battery recycling R&D center, will help enable the United States to compete in a global recycling industry and also reduce our reliance on foreign sources of battery materials.

-Accelerating and advancing industry adoption of recycling will help meet DOE Vehicle Technologies Office goals of pushing down the cost of EV battery packs for consumers and increasing the use of domestic sources of recycled battery materials.
-These recycled materials can be use in new batteries, helping to drive down the overall production cost of electric vehicle batteries to the national goal of $80/kWh or under.
+Accelerating and advancing industry adoption of recycling will help meet VTO’s goals of pushing down the cost of EV battery packs for consumers and increasing the use of domestic sources of recycled battery materials.
+These recycled materials can be use in new batteries, helping to drive down the overall production cost of electric vehicle batteries to the national goal of $60/kWh or under.

 The Impact: Reduce the cost of EV batteries

 The lithium-ion battery recycling methods being used today are hydrometallurgical and pyrometallurgical processes.
 These processes, though effective, only enable the recovery of specific metals, and in material forms that are of low value to battery manufacturers.
-To make lithium-ion recycling profitable, without charging disposal fees to consumers, and to encourage industry growth, new recycling methods need to be developed.
+To make lithium-ion recycling profitable, without charging disposal fees to consumers, and to encourage industry growth, current recycling methods need to be improved and new technologies must be developed.

-The ReCell Center places a lot of attention on developing a new recycling process known as direct recycling.
+In addition to improvements to hydrometallurgical and pyrometallurgical recycling processes, the ReCell Center is working to develop direct recycling technologies.
 Direct recycling is the recovery, regeneration, and reuse of battery components directly without breaking down the chemical structure.
 By maintaining the process value in the original battery components, a lower-cost re-constituted material can be supplied to battery manufacturers.
 This will in turn help reduce the cost of EV batteries and drive up the value in recycling EV batteries.

-The ReCell Center is a collaboration of researchers from industry, academia, and national laboratories that will test new techniques to drive the development of the direct recycling process as well as other areas that will increase the value of recycling.
-There are four focus areas that the Center emphasizes.
-These are: Direct Cathode Recycling, Recovery of Other Materials, Design for Recycle, and Modeling and Analysis.
-The Center also utilizes Crosscutting Activities that benefit the Center’s efforts more broadly.
+The ReCell Center is a collaboration of researchers from academia and national laboratories who test new techniques, with input from industry stakeholders, to drive the development of lithium-ion battery recycling by increasing the profit that can be generated while minimizing the environmental impacts of these processes.
+In turn, this will help to enable the growth of a battery recycling industry in the U.S. There are four focus areas that the Center emphasizes.
+These are: Direct Recycling of Materials, Advanced Resource Recovery, Modeling and Analysis, and Design for Sustainability.
+The ReCell Center also utilizes Crosscutting Activities that benefit the Center’s efforts more broadly.

-Funding for this program is through the Department of Energy’s Office of Energy Efficiency and Renewable Energy, Vehicle Technologies Office with support from Samuel Gillard, Steven Boyd, and David Howell.
+Funding for this program is through the Department of Energy’s Office of Energy Efficiency and Renewable Energy, Vehicle Technologies Office.